nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/DATA_PROVIDER.md

 # Data Providers in React

 Your data providers have so far been fairly simple modules.
-They have a module-scoped data structure that is the raw data for a resource you are using in the application.
-They also include a few methods to get, create, edit, or delete data from the API state.
+They have a module-scoped data structure that contains the raw data for a resource used within the application.
+They also include a few methods: get, create, edit, or delete data from the API.

-Here's some example vanilla JavaScript code for a data provider.
+Here's an example vanilla JavaScript code for a data provider.

 > **This is example VanillaJS code.
 Do not make this file in your app.**